microsoft/PyMarlin/examples/bart/readme.md

 We start with a pretrained checkpoint from huggingface and finetune on CNN dailymail data.

-Huggingface Bart model documantation: https://huggingface.co/transformers/model_doc/bart.html
+Huggingface Bart model documentation: https://huggingface.co/transformers/model_doc/bart.html

 # Local Machine
 ## 1. Download Data